askap-vast/vast-tools/PILOTFIELDSINFO.md

 Most options should be self explanatory.
 The lightcurve plots and csv files are saved in the same directory as the input

 ```
-usage: pilot_fields_info.py [-h] [--psf] [--common-psf] [--all-psf] [--save] [--quiet] [--debug]
+usage: pilot_fields_info.py [-h] [--psf] [--largest-psf] [--common-psf] [--all-psf] [--save] [--quiet]
-                            [--nice NICE]
+                            [--debug] [--nice NICE]
                             fields [fields ...]

 positional arguments:
   fields         Fields to query (or csv file containing fields).

 optional arguments:
   -h, --help     show this help message and exit
+  --psf          Include the used PSF of the 36 beams that make up the field.
+Usually set from beam
+                 00. (default: False)
-  --psf         Include the largest PSF of the 36 beams that make up the field. (default: False)
+  --largest-psf  Include the largest PSF of the 36 beams that make up the field. (default: False)
   --common-psf   Include the common PSF of the 36 beams that make up the field. (default: False)
   --all-psf      Include all the PSF information for the field. (default: False)
   --save         Save the resulting information.
 Files will be saved to the current working directory
-                in the form of 'VAST_XXXX+/-XXA_field_info.csv'." (default: False)
+                 in the form of 'VAST_XXXX+/-XXA_field_info.csv'. (default: False)
   --quiet        Turn off non-essential terminal output. (default: False)
   --debug        Turn on debug output. (default: False)
   --nice NICE    Set nice level. (default: 5)
 ```

 ## Example